This is a sure way to add happiness to your life!

 There is one last tip I’d like to offer and that is to keep record of what you’ve been up to all year long.
 This doesn’t require anything fancy.
 It could be a calendar in your kitchen or a simple printed calendar you keep in a place you see often.
 On December 31st, when you finally look back to the past year, all you need is a quick reminder that will instantaneously jog your memory and bring a bright smile onto your face.

-It’s not too late to create new memories for 2017!
+It’s not too late to create new memories for this year!
 Just set 30 minutes this weekend aside and start exploring the many possibilities to make this year a ‘good year’.